VoiNetwork/voi-swarm/docs/getting-started/introduction.md

 Voi Swarm provides a straightforward entry to the Voi network.
 However, its opinionated design may not fit all use cases.
 Before you get started with running a node, it's important to evaluate options and understand the requirements.

+## What is Voi?

+Voi is a community-owned and operated L1 blockchain and ecosystem.

+Voi stands out
+by uniquely allocating a majority of the ecosystem’s resources to those who directly add value to the network.
+It fosters decentralization, promotes self-governance, encourages community investment, and simplifies the user experience to facilitate mainstream usage.

+To learn more about Voi, visit the [Voi documentation website](https://docs.voi.network).

 ## What Node Running Options Are Available?

 | Method                                                                | Perfect for                                                                                          | Platform          |